hashicorp/terraform-provider-aws/website/docs/r/neptune_cluster.html.markdown

 * `storage_encrypted` - (Optional) Specifies whether the Neptune cluster is encrypted.
 The default is `false` if not specified.
 * `tags` - (Optional) A mapping of tags to assign to the Neptune cluster.
 * `vpc_security_group_ids` - (Optional) List of VPC security groups to associate with the Cluster
-* `delete_protection` - (Optional) A value that indicates whether the DB cluster has deletion protection enabled.The database can't be deleted when deletion protection is enabled.
+* `deletion_protection` - (Optional) A value that indicates whether the DB cluster has deletion protection enabled.The database can't be deleted when deletion protection is enabled.
 By default, deletion protection is disabled.

 ## Attributes Reference